regineheberlein/ric/README.md

 ### Limitations:
 - This schema does not enforce the right-hand class constraints of object properties

-A complementary [https://recordsincontexts.wikibase.cloud](Wikibase test implementation) is in progress.
+A complementary [Wikibase test implementation](https://recordsincontexts.wikibase.cloud) is in progress.